PD: Phoenix boy has broken bones, hair pulled out by the roots

 PHOENIX - A Phoenix boy is in the hospital after his mother's boyfriend allegedly broke his bones and pulled out his hair.

-Phoenix police report that on March 21, they arrested 25-year-old Steven Darrell Nelson, at his home near 7th Street and Union Hills Drive.
+Phoenix police report that on Wednesday, they arrested 25-year-old Steven Darrell Nelson at his home near 7th Street and Union Hills Drive.

 Pediatricians at Phoenix Children’s Hospital report that the child had a broken arm, broken leg, lacerated liver, bowel perforation, "multiple areas of hair loss from hair being pulled out by the roots," and bruising throughout his body.